gopalbansal24/ML/README.md

 # ML
 Repository of ML codes
 Hello world
-Gopal here, And I am trying to make a repository where i will be uploading ML codes with some of good known datasets.
+Gopal here, And I am trying to make a repository where i will be uploading ML codes with some of good datasets.